revou-fsse-3/milestone-4-SarraNutrisia/README.md

 13. You can create CRUD operation according to project's requirement.
 14. Install bcrypt for securely storing passwords in web applications : `poetry add bcrypt`.
 15. Install flask-jwt-extended for securely transmitting information between parties as a JSON object : `poetry add flask-jwt-extended`.
+16. Install poetry together with pytest to manage project dependencies and run tests consistently in isolated environments : `poetry add pytest`, then run the tests by running on CLI : `poetry run pytest`.
+17. Install pytest-cov to see how well your code is covered by tests, thus helping identify parts of the code that need improved test coverage : `poetry add pytest-cov`.

+# Documentation API Link 🚀
+You can check the Documentation API by clicking this link : [Link Postman](https://documenter.getpostman.com/view/29004934/2sA2xmWBZb)

+***

+#### Theme by Sarra Nutrisia &#127776;
+If you have any other questions that aren't covered in the documentation, feel free to e-mail &#128233; <sarra.nutrisia@gmail.com>.